 The website layout for Brides does an excellent job conveying the printed magazine feeling.
-Each story has a typical thumbnail image and there are even blocks mid-way down the page breaking up featured news and small advertisements.
-There is also an order form to pickup physical printed copies which can be shipped right to your house!
-This signup form is definitely a good idea if you plan to offer this shipping service, which may provide a bit of extra income for the business.
+Each story has a typical thumbnail image, and there are even blocks mid-way down the page breaking up featured news and small advertisements.
+There is also an order form to pick up physical printed copies which can be shipped right to your house!
+This signup form is a good idea if you plan to offer this shipping service, which may provide a bit of extra income for the business.

 Embedded Post Blocks